New Jersey regulators take up Eldorado plan to buy Caesars

 Indiana casino regulators approved the deal on Friday with a requirement that the merged company sell three of its 13 state-licensed casinos there.
 The Indiana Horse Racing Commission gave approval Monday.

-The Federal Trade Commission accepted the plan June 26, after Eldorado agreed to sell properties in Kansas City, Missouri, South Lake Tahoe, California, and Shreveport, Louisiana.
+The Federal Trade Commission accepted the plan June 26, after Eldorado agreed to sell properties in Kansas City, Missouri; South Lake Tahoe, California; and Shreveport, Louisiana.

 Finalizing the cash-and-stock purchase plan took more than a year and was delayed by casino closures nationwide due to the coronavirus pandemic, Reeg and other company executives said.

-Reno-based Eldorado would emerge with 56% of the merged company.
+Reno-based Eldorado would retain 56% of the merged company.
 It would continue operations and stock trades under the name Caesars Entertainment Inc. Executives and regulators on Wednesday repeatedly referred to it as “new Caesars.”

-Billionaire American investor Carl Icahn would own more than 10% of the combined company and will be the largest single shareholder, Reeg said.
+Billionaire American investor Carl Icahn would own more than 10% of the combined company and would be the largest single shareholder, Reeg said.
 Icahn acquired a large number of Caesars shares after the company emerged from bankruptcy protection in late 2017, and pushed for the sale.

 Ritter reported from Las Vegas.